jinayshah86/notebook/docs/python/functions.md

 ### Generator expression

-**Generator expression** behave like equivalent list comprehensions, but generators allow for one iteration only, then they will be exhausted.
+**Generator expression** behaves like list comprehensions, but generators allow for one iteration only, then they will be exhausted.
 The syntax is exactly the same as list comprehensions, only, instead of wrapping the comprehension with square brackets, you wrap it with round brackets.
-Choose generators for computation on large datasets
+Choose generators for computation on large datasets.

-Example:
+**Example:**
 ```python
 # generator.expressions.py
 cubes = [k**3 for k in range(5)]  # regular list